JMU-Wearable-Computing/haptic-glove/README.md

 6. Congratulations!
 Arduino IDE is now set up to be used with the haptic glove.

 ### Communicating with the Arduino via serial port
-This will teach you how to send messages to the Arduino via the serial port that will control the haptic motors and the onboard IMU.
+This will teach you how to send messages to the Arduino via the Serial port that will control the haptic motor drivers and the onboard IMU.

 #### Initial Arduino set up
 1. Complete the [Arduino IDE setup tutorial](#arduino-ide-setup).